About This Case Study

 What The Creatives Made

 A documentary-style film showing adults and young boys performing "like a girl" as weak and silly, then young girls performing with full strength.
 The revelation of when girls learn the phrase is an insult.
-The Super Bowl spot generated global conversation.
+Launched online in June 2014, later aired as a Super Bowl spot in February 2015, driving global conversation.

 "Rewrite the rules."